 Ai Weiwei (Chinese: 艾未未; pinyin: Ài Wèiwèi, English pronunciation ; born 28 August 1957 in Beijing) is a Chinese contemporary artist and activist.
 His father's (Ai Qing) original surname was written Jiang (蔣).
 Ai collaborated with architects Herzog & de Meuron as consultant on the Beijing National Stadium for the 2008 Summer Olympics.
 As an activist, he has been openly critical of the Chinese Government's stance on democracy and human rights.
 He investigated government corruption and cover-ups, in particular the Sichuan schools corruption scandal following the collapse of "tofu-dreg schools" in the 2008 Sichuan earthquake.
 In 2011, following his arrest at Beijing Capital International Airport on 3 April, he was held for 81 days without charge; officials alluded to allegations of "economic crimes".

-Since being allowed to leave China in 2015, he has lived in Berlin, Germany, with his family, working and traveling internationally.
+After being allowed to leave China in 2015, he has lived in Berlin, Germany, and, since 2019, in Cambridge, UK, with his family, working and traveling internationally.

 Film and audio

 Tate EtcA response to Ai Weiwei's quotation on art's relation to democracy

 Art TermStars group were a short-lived avant-garde group of self-taught artists operating in Beijing between 1979 and 1983, staging outdoor exhibitions, …

 Tate PapersThe mobility of art was a concept central to British critic Lawrence Alloway’s understanding of the role of visual imagery …

 Tate EtcThe Chinese artist has become one of the most important cultural commentators of his generation.
 On the eve of the …